UPDATED May 26 | A few changes have been made for the second rollout to people above 18, including an updated advisory for nursing women.

 However, the same regulators also endorse the continued use of the vaccine, stating its benefits in preventing Covid-19 far outweighed its risks.

-The UK’s Medicines and Healthcare Products Regulatory Agency (MHRA) said up to March 31, the incidence of such blood clots is four people for every million who got the vaccine.
-Nineteen people of the 79 cases have died.
+The UK’s Medicines and Healthcare Products Regulatory Agency (MHRA) said up to May 12, the incidence of such blood clots is 12.3 cases for every million first-doses of the vaccine (including cases where it is unknown whether the clots occurred after the first or second dose).

-It has since issued updated guidelines for vaccine recipients and healthcare workers to help spot this rare side effect.
+It has issued guidelines for vaccine recipients and healthcare workers to help spot this rare side effect.
 Doctors are told to refer such patients to a haematology specialist urgently.

 Meanwhile, the European Medicines Agency said the risk of the rare blood clots is about 1-in-100,000, varying slightly by age.